PatrickTheGamerz/ORANGETALE/README.md

     if (phase === "END") return;

     if (e.key === "z" || e.key === "Z") {
-      // if any dialogue is currently running / waiting if (waitingForDialogueAdvance || !sansTextDone || !playerTextDone) {
+      if (waitingForDialogueAdvance || !sansTextDone || !playerTextDone) {
         handleDialogueZ();
         return;